 Do you ever fall into the trap of thinking that best way to get something done right is to do it yourself?
-Are you too enamored with your own way of doing things?
+Are you too fascinated with your own way of doing things?
 If yes, then you might find it difficult to shift your mindset from ‘doing’ to ‘leading’.
-Effective leadership is all about right delegation.
-Leaders who know how to delegate well see beyond just getting a task done.
-They also know ways to empower their team in order to learn, grow and develop.
+No matter how efficient you get, unless you improve your delegating skills, you remain less effective as a leader.

 Leaders who hesitate to delegate their work often do so either for the fear of losing control, or feel that others may not do it according to their expectations.
 Some leaders make themselves a priority by getting involved in every task, but however such a mindset can become a major impediment while getting their best work done.
 This is because trying to accomplish or micromanage too many things leads to stress and burnout.
 Increasing work demands not only shrink their resources like time and energy, but also eventually decrease their leadership potential.